0x5f3/pmm.config/MOVIES.md

   - Top Rated in Anti-Hero
   - Top Rated in Apocalypse
   - Top Rated in Artifical Intelligence
-  - Top Rated in Assasins
+  - Top Rated in Assassins
   - Top Rated in Betrayal
   - Top Rated in Black Comedy
   - Top Rated in Boxing